 Western Washington Days on Market

-❱ It took an average of 25 days for a home to go pending in the first quarter of 2022.
-This was 4 fewer days than in the same quarter of 2020, but 2 days more than in the fourth quarter of 2021.
+❱ It took an average of 56 days for a home to sell in the first quarter of this year.
+This was 32 more days than in the same quarter of 2022 and 16 days more than in the fourth quarter of last year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.

 Although the regional economy is still expanding, it continues to show signs of slowing.
 With the probability of a national recession this year now fifty-fifty, I do not see any reason for buyers to lose confidence in their housing decisions based purely on economic factors.
 Sellers appear to be a little more confident in the market as demonstrated by rising listing prices.
 Periods of lower mortgage rates and the lack of homes for sale are both likely contributors to this.
 Whatever the case may be, I am not seeing any signs of panic in the market.